Roast. Salt. Onion. Aaand a few other things. But yeah, that’s pretty much it. Did I mention that active prep time is only 10 minutes?

 This recipe was created when my pregnancy cravings were on a bold and zesty kick.
 Basil, sundried tomatoes, capers and aged parmesan tossed in olive oil over rice pasta.
 Yes, please!

-Rich, flavorful black beans and grass-fed beef are the mainstays of this frugal meal, but the magic is in the other six layers.
+Rich, flavorful black beans and grass-fed beef are the mainstays of this dip, but the magic is in the other six layers.
 Buen provecho!

 Grouper is rich in selenium and oh-so-delicious when rolled in a crispy pecan crust.